Ethan88/VMF/README.md

 #The Central Bank
 VMF structure is loosely modeled on the IMF, its [Special Drawing Rights](https://en.wikipedia.org/wiki/Special_drawing_rights) basket, and its XDR instrument.
 The model has been modified to suit a different purpose: stable appreciation, rather than just *prima facie* stability.
 This new model creates many of the benefits of the Petrodollar (debts shrink; savings grow) without the (quantitative) inflation and subsequent price inflation in the small business arena.
 Transparency in all ways is what makes this whole thing work, hence the blockchain (ie., immutability as a backstop for fund managers).
 We believe it is the ultimate safe haven network.

-## Fund of funds
+## Just like any other Fund
-* Structured like the other funds in six tiers, the Central Bank (parent fund) has six of its own wallet addresses for its own A0, A1, A2, R, R0, and R1 activities.
+* Structured like the other funds, in six tiers, the Central Bank (parent fund) has six of its own wallet addresses for its own A0, A1, A2, R, R0, and R1 activities.
 These obey the same rules as all other funds (the 250-address limit, for example, limits every central bank to 250 funds, just as every fund is limited to 250 members).
 * It also has its own LX coin representing the average value of its other tiers, and may issue its LX wallet addresses to other funds, just like any other fund.
 * The central bank must also contribute to the stake pool equaling at least $10,000 USD or 10 percent of its AUM, whichever is larger, just like **every other fund in a VMF.** This covers outstanding LX and Lisa instruments in circulation, as explained below.